spacing spacing spacing

 Psychological Healing

-in the Catholic Mystic Tradition
+in the Catholic Mystic tradition

 Questions and Answers

 I’m not certain I could live up to the standards of living you have mentioned.
 I’m wondering if you have to be born inherently good in order to live that righteously.
-(That feels like too strong a word, but the only one that comes to mind.)
+(That seems like too strong a word, but the only one that comes to mind.)

 Outline of the Answer